Alejandro-Serna17/Alejandro-Serna17/README.md

 # 👋 Hi, My name is Alejandro Serna
 ## 💠 About Me
-I'm currently a junior at NJIT majoring in Computer Science with a minor in Information Technology
+I'm currently a Senior at NJIT majoring in Computer Science with a minor in Information Technology

 ## ⚡ Skills
 <table>